garfix/nligems/doc/internal/introduction.md

 ##### Ellipsis

 Can the system handle sentences where one or more words or phrases have been left out, because they can be filled in.

+#### Understand the User: Domain Specific Analysis

+This part of pragmatic analysis uses knowledge from the current "domain".
+It may use domain specific knowledge bases to help it.

+##### Proper Nouns: Named Entity Recognition (NER)

+How to tell proper nouns (names) apart?

+A name is only meaningful if it is present, or introduced into, the present domain.
+This type of NER looks up names in a database.

+##### Nouns and Adjectives: Compound Noun Analysis

+Users may introduce compounds that are not in the lexicon.
+These come in two shapes:

+* noun-noun compounds ("city department")
+* adjective-noun compounds ("large company")

+The meaning of these compounds is not purely analytical.
+A "city department" could denote a department located in a city, or a department responsible for a city.
+A "large company" can be a company with a large volume of sales or a company with many employees.

+(example from Androutsopoulos)

+##### Idioms

+Each domain has its own expressions, that are meaningless outside it.

 ### Goal: Process the Intent